TampereTC/TestContainer-hackathon/Instructions-WSL-Docker-HyperV.md

-# HACKATHON Setup for WINDOWS 10/Hyper-v with WSL linux subsystem
+# HACKATHON Setup for WINDOWS 10/Hyper-v
+with linux subsystem (WSL)

 Instructions how to install Docker for Windows and integrating the same to “Bash on Ubuntu on Windows”.